-12. If a water supply exceeding 4,000 gallons is suitable and available (within 100 feet of the driveway or road) for fire suppression, then road access and turning space shall be provided for fire protection pumping units to the source during fire season.
+l.
+If a water supply exceeding 4,000 gallons is suitable and available (within 100 feet of the driveway or road) for fire suppression, then road access and turning space shall be provided for fire protection pumping units to the source during fire season.
 This includes water supplies such as a swimming pool, tank or natural water supply (e.g. pond).

-RECOMMENDED FINDING: The property has no water supply exceeding 4,000 gallons available within 100 feet of the driveway or road for fire suppression.
+BOARD OF COMMISSIONERS FINDING: The subject property does not have a water supply exceeding 4,000 gallons available within 100 feet of the driveway or road for fire suppression.